 Abrupt Stopping of alcohol and Etizolam is not safe.
 Etizolam is a short-acting drug, and you can replace it with long-acting drugs benzodiazepines so that one can lower withdrawal syndrome.
 It mitigates them and reduces these cravings especially during detoxification procedures

-Safer drug usages are some strategies used to minimize and prevent the risk of poisoning, overdose, and abuse they include.
+Safer drug usages are the strategies used to minimize and prevent the risk of poisoning, overdose, and abuse they include.

 - Avoid using alone.
 Use it when necessary and under prescription and supervision